top of page

 Ofsted Grade Good February 2025

-As a childminder, I am assessed under the same rigorous standards as nurseries, focusing on areas such as leadership, curriculum, children’s welfare, and inclusion, all aligned with the Early Years Foundation Stage (EYFS) Framework.
+As a childminder, I am assessed under the same rigorous standards as nurseries.
+The inspection focuses on key areas such as leadership and management, the quality of education and curriculum, children’s welfare and safeguarding, and inclusive practice, all aligned with the Early Years Foundation Stage (EYFS) framework.

-I am happy to share my full Ofsted report with parents-please ask if you would like a copy.
+I am happy to share my full Ofsted report with parents—please feel free to ask if you would like a copy.
 Below is a summary of some of the positive feedback from my latest inspection.

 Heading 2